 The comprehensive amount of detailed health data means that Denmark has a unique opportunity to carry out precise studies of factors leading to increased risk of various diseases, treatment pathways and how people react to treatment.
 We hope and believe that these studies will lead to completely new opportunities for the prevention and treatment of mental disorders.

-iPSYCH utilises two data sources; one the one hand blood samples from the National Biobank at the Danish Statens Serum Institut (SSI), and on the other registry data, in particular data extracted from the Danish National Patient Register and from the Danish Psychiatric Central Research Register, on medical conditions.
+iPSYCH utilises primarily two data sources: 1) Genetics and other biological data generated from blood samples from the National Biobank at Statens Serum Institut until 2021 (blood spots from newborns) and 2) register-based data, particularly from the National Patient Register and the Danish Psychiatric Central Research Register.
 In addition to this, we also use data from other public registers such as e.g. data on causes of death and risk factors such as complications in childbirth, head trauma and illness among parents and siblings.

 As researchers we do not have access to information which can identify the people who take part in the study such as CPR numbers, names, addresses etc.